muppet9010/factorio-muppet-streamer/README.md

 - target: STRING - Mandatory: the player name to target (case sensitive).
 - quantityType: STRING - Mandatory: the way quantity value is interpreted to calculate the number of items to drop per drop event, either `constant`, `startingPercentage` or `realtimePercentage`.
 Constant uses `quantityValue` as a static number of items.
 StartingPercentage means a percentage of the item count at the start of the effect is dropped from the player every drop event.
 RealtimePercentage means that every time a drop event occurs the player's current inventory item count is used to calculate how many items to drop this event.
 - quantityValue: INTEGER - Mandatory: the number of items to drop.
 When quantityType is `startingPercentage`, or `realtimePercentage` this number is used as the percentage (0-100).
 - dropOnBelts: BOOLEAN - Optional: if the dropped items should be placed on belts or not.
-Defaults to False.
+Defaults to `false`.
 - gap: DECIMAL - Mandatory: how many seconds between each drop event.
 - occurrences: INTEGER - Mandatory: how many times the drop events are done.
 - dropEquipment: BOOLEAN - Optional: if the player's armor and weapons are dropped or not.
-Defaults to True.
+Defaults to `true`.
+- suppressMessages: BOOLEAN - Optional: if all standard event messages are suppressed.
+Defaults to `false`.

 #### Examples